Dripdrop12/ipardalis/content/how-long-is-a-chameleons-tongue.md

 Another common problem we have seen is when a chameleon injures its tongue while attempting to capture **stationary prey**, such as hornworms.
 This can lead to a tug-of-war scenario, potentially causing muscle strain or tendon tears in the tongue.

 Lastly, **sharp DIY feeder cups** can also result in tongue decapitation.
 Please avoid leaving freshly cut plastic edges near where their tongue will fly.
+And better yet, get yourself a proper feeder run cup from [Sunset Chameleons](https://www.sunsetchameleons.com/) or [Full Throttle Feeders](https://www.fullthrottlefeeders.com/).
 {{< /faq >}}

 ------------------------------------------------------------------------